College of Law

 • Experience assessing whether a situation is ready for a collaborative approach.

-Upon the successful completion of the course - which includes participating in all sessions, completing all pre-work assignments, completing a situation assessment project, and demonstrating sufficient mastery of the concepts - participants will receive a certificate of completion issued by the EDR Program.
-They also have the opportunity to join the EDR Program’s Collaborative Leadership Network, which provides opportunities for continued education, coaching, and peer-to-peer support.
+Upon the successful completion of the course - which includes participating in all sessions, completing all pre-work assignments, completing a situation assessment project, and demonstrating sufficient mastery of the concepts - participants will receive a certificate of completion.
+They also have the opportunity to join the Collaborative Leadership Network, which provides opportunities for continued education, coaching, and peer-to-peer support.

-The next Collaboration Certificate Course takes place September 26, 2024-January 16, 2025; session dates and topics are listed in the table below.
-The application cycle for the 2024-2025 course is now closed; we anticipate offering the course again in 2025-2026.
-Join our email list to be notified of our next course offerings.
+The next Collaboration Certificate Course takes place September 17 - December 17, 2025; session dates and topics are listed in the table below.

 APPLY HERE

-For additional information, see the EDR Collaboration Certificate Course 2024 flyer or contact emily.crockett@law.utah.edu.
+For additional information about the CCC, see the Collaboration Certificate Course 2025 flyer or contact emily.crockett@law.utah.edu.

 Session Dates & Times Content